NebulousLabs/skynet-blogger/README.md

 ### Getting started

 It's pretty easy to get your blog up and running.
-If you want a sneak peek of how it looks like, you can check out mine [here][1].
+If you want a sneak peek of how it looks like, you can check out mine here [sia://HABdQ9i0l0xJpRh2J2h-4c8oPyZQNH5SoBIWqcg8HrsvzQ][1].

 The only thing you have to do is write a blog post and run a script.
 Seeing as markdown seems to be the go-to for technical writing lately, I